-We provide the Department of Health with heatwave warnings (Heat-Health Watch) to prepare the NHS, health professionals, carers and the general public for the effects of extreme heat.
-You can find out more about our Heat-Health Watch in the weather section of the Met Office website.
+We provide the Department of Health with heatwave warnings (Heat-Health Alerts) to prepare the NHS, health professionals, carers and the general public for the effects of extreme heat.
+You can find out more about our Heat-Health Alerts in the weather section of the Met Office website.

 Summers as hot as 2003 could happen every other year by the year 2050 as a result of climate change due to human activities.

 Environment and social effects

 - Water supplies - drinking water supplies were affected in some parts of the UK and hosepipe bans introduced.

 - Tourism - many parts of the UK reported increased levels of tourism as people decided to holiday in the UK while the weather was unusually dry and hot.